-EL students with disabilities must participate in all MCAS assessments for students in their grade, regardless of the number of years they have been enrolled in U.S. schools, with one exception: EL students who first enrolled in a U.S. school after March 1, 2014 are not required to take the MCAS ELA tests in spring 2014, although schools have the option of assessing first- year EL students on ELA tests.
-EL students with disabilities are entitled to receive test accommodations or to participate in the MCAS Alternate Assessment (MCAS-Alt), as determined by their IEP team.
+EL students with disabilities must participate in all MCAS assessments for students in their grade, regardless of the number of years they have been enrolled in U.S. schools, with one exception: EL students with disabilities are entitled to receive test accommodations or to participate in the MCAS Alternate Assessment (MCAS-Alt), as determined by their IEP team.